galacticcouncil/hydration-docs/docs/omnipool_dca.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-[HydraDX DCA](https://app.hydradx.io/dca) and [Split Trade](https://app.hydradx.io/trade) (easy DCA) are two user-friendly features which allow traders to implement the dollar-cost-averaging (DCA) strategy when trading in the Omnipool - in a permissionless and non-custodial way.
+[Hydration DCA](https://app.hydradx.io/dca) and [Split Trade](https://app.hydradx.io/trade) (easy DCA) are two user-friendly features which allow traders to implement the dollar-cost-averaging (DCA) strategy when trading in the Omnipool - in a permissionless and non-custodial way.

 Following the DCA strategy, orders are not placed at once but instead split into smaller trades which are executed at regular intervals of time.
 By doing so, traders may protect themselves against price volatility and achieve an average price.
 Additionally, splitting a large order in smaller chunks will result in less slippage.

-HydraDX has two DCA implementations - the [full DCA feature](#hydradx-dca), and [Split Trade](#split-trade) (easy DCA) which can be found on the main trading page.
+Hydration has two DCA implementations - the [full DCA feature](#hydradx-dca), and [Split Trade](#split-trade) (easy DCA) which can be found on the main trading page.
 Further down, you can learn more about these features.

 If you are looking for step-by-step guidance, check out the [how-to place a DCA order guide](/howto_dca).

-## HydraDX DCA {#hydradx-dca}
+## Hydration DCA {#hydradx-dca}

-[HydraDX DCA](https://app.hydradx.io/dca) provides an intuitive UI which enables users to fine-tune their DCA orders in the Omnipool.
+[Hydration DCA](https://app.hydradx.io/dca) provides an intuitive UI which enables users to fine-tune their DCA orders in the Omnipool.

 When setting up their order, users specify the amount of Asset A they would like to spend in order to obtain Asset B, as well as the frequency of the trades - in hours (approximation) or number of blocks (more granularity).

-After placing the order, the HydraDX DCA pallet makes sure that trades are scheduled at the specified intervals until the predetermined amount of Asset A has been spent.
+After placing the order, the Hydration DCA pallet makes sure that trades are scheduled at the specified intervals until the predetermined amount of Asset A has been spent.
 Placing multiple DCA orders which are executed in parallel is supported.

 Users can track the status of their orders on the UI.
 Open orders can at any time be terminated for the remaining amount.